Zak-Kent/Hack_O_class/README.md

 # Python level II Day 1

 ## Welcome!!!
 Thank you all for being willing to take time out of your day to learn some Python!
-It's our goal in this class to provide students with the skills needed to start making real projects and to be able to access and collect data using Python.
-We will be focusing primarily on the backend side of things and will spend most of our time working with 3rd party APIs as well as building our own.
+It's our goal in this class to provide students with the skills needed to start making real projects and to be able to access and collect data.
+We will be focusing primarily on the backend side of things and will spend most of our time working with 3rd party APIs as well as building our own using the Django REST Framework.
 Day one of this class will focus on setting things up so that we'll be successful throughout the rest of our time together.
 Below you'll find a list of class objectives and information about the tools we'll be using during the next 8 weeks.

 ### Tonight's objectives
 * Get to know one another